Have you ever said something you wished later you hadn’t?

-Again, it should be understood that this post addressed decisions which require some thought.
 Most leaders make hundreds of decisions a day and many of those require very little thought.
 If a leader is asked a question or has to make a decision where an answer has already been clearly defined, then the leader can move quickly.
 When the issue, however, has an undetermined solution, especially if the decision could alter the direction of the organization, impact other people or require a change in the organization’s finances, then the leader needs to learn to think strategically in the moment.
-That may result in saying nothing immediately to allow time for further consideration.

-Think “NEXT” - This is really formed by habit, but it involves training yourself to always ask the question,”How will this decision impact other people and the organization?”
+This is really formed by habit, but it involves training yourself to always ask the question,”How will this decision impact other people and the organization?”
 If I am uncertain, I know it is be best to delay deciding on the issue until I can give it adequate time for consideration.
 Many leaders make decisions that others have to live with because they didn’t take time to think through the best answer.
-Thinking “NEXT” means I am thinking of the repercussions that will come “next” after the decision is made.
+Thinking “NEXT” means I am thinking of the repercussions, which will come “next” after the decision is made.

-Value Waiting – Waiting is never a bad idea if it leads to a better decision.
-I realize time is of the essence in most organizational decisions these days, but equally important is protecting the morale of the team or the organization’s future.
-Plus, I have learned by experience that there is a value in caged momentum.
-(Read a post about that HERE.)
-The leader should not be afraid to make someone wait for the best answer.
+Waiting is never a bad idea if it leads to a better decision.
+I realize time is of the essence in most decisions these days – especially in an organizational sense, but equally important is protecting the vision, the morale of the team or the organization’s future.
+Plus, I have learned by experience there is a value in caged momentum — making people wait for the best time to give the best answer.
+Obviously there is an opportunity cost of waiting too long.
+The leader should not be a bottleneck as people wait for an answer.
+And, the leader should empower people to make the majority of decisions.
+But, when the answer has huge implications the leader should not be afraid to say, “give me a few minutes (or some reasonable amount of time) to process.”

-Does that help explain “thinking strategically in the moment”?
 Could this be a discipline you need to practice?
-I’d love to hear your thoughts…questions…criticisms…comments.